-The Rehabilitation Act Section 504 is a non-discrimination statute that ensures disabled students have educational opportunities and benefits provided to non-disabled students.
+Section 504 of the Rehabilitation Act of 1973 is a non-discrimination statute that ensures disabled students have educational opportunities and benefits provided to non-disabled students.
 Students may be eligible for educational services under Section 504, as well as under State and Federal Special Education laws.
 Eligibility under 504 requires that a student has, or has a record of having, or is regarded as having a physical or mental impairment, which substantially limits major life activity, such as learning, self care, walking, seeing, hearing, speaking, breathing, working or performing manual tasks.
-Evaluation and services are available to students meeting the above criteria through a 504 Accommodation Plan.
+Services are available to students meeting the above criteria through a 504 Accommodation Plan.